Mithlond/codestyle/src/site/markdown/environment/postgresql.md

 ### 4. As "postgres" user, Create the database "IntranetDB"

-While still being logged in to the PostgreSQL database as the "postgres" user, create the service database for the select school service using the following command:
+While still being logged in to the PostgreSQL database as the "postgres" user, create the service database for the intranet service using the following command:

     CREATE DATABASE "IntranetDB"
       WITH OWNER = intranetuser